ollionorg/DataflowTemplates-fork/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

   "https://console.cloud.google.com/dataflow/jobs/us-central1/<JOB_ID>",
 ]
 ```

+File cassandra-config.conf will be created and upload to the bucket

 **Note:** Each of the jobs will have a random prefix added to it to prevent name
 collisions.